 Becky's love for Southeast Alaska began on a backpacking trip in 1994.
 A year later, she sold nearly everything she owned and left the DC area on a 5000 mile road trip to Alaska.
-After exploring around the state for a while, she found her paradise in Haines.
-Becky's biggest passions are cross country skiing and gardening.
-After the summer garden is planted, then it's high time for biking, hiking and camping.
-She lives in historic Ft.
-Seward with her two daughters.
+After a couple years of exploring the state, she settled down in Haines where she embraces a relaxing lifestyle full of adventure.
+Becky has been our office manager since 2010.

 Lee drove his Tacoma truck from Texas to Alaska in the early 90's.
 He still has the twang in his voice but his heart is in the North.
 After many seasons as a fisheries technician his passion for the bike got him a job as a guide for Sockeye Cycle.
 He spends most of his time in the Yukon with his wife Nicole and dog Keta cutting wood on his lot, cross country skiing and playing disc golf.

 Katie first came to Alaska in 2004 and has worked for the National Park Service in both Gustavus and Skagway AK.
 In addition to Sockeye Cycle, Katie guides bicycle tours for WomenTours.
-She balances life in the saddle by working as Conservation Coordinator for a local conservation organization, and creating artwork.
-Katie has recently received a commission and a museum showcase of her work in Haines for 2015.
+She balances life in the saddle by creating art, which has been featured in shows around the country.

 Kennedy joins us from the Midwest, but is no stranger to mountains and big open space.
 She has been working seasonally for the past couple of years working on trail crews in Arizona, shredding powder in Keystone Colorado, and running bike tours down the Klondike Highway.
 She has also completed a few long distance big tours around the United States and is looking forward to the next adventure her life brings.

 Ryan was born to work with bicycles as a young lad.
-Ryan has worked in our Haines and Skagway shop for the past 4 years on and off.
-He has been a talented bike mechanic for over 8 years.
+Ryan has worked in both our Haines and Skagway shops for the past 7 years.
+He is a talented bike mechanic with over 8 years of shop experience.
 In his spare time, he can be found mountain biking single track, hiking at a mountain goat pace, being creative with a needle & thread, or making some fresh sourdough bread.

 From the sweet land called Lebanon, Oregon, that is where John calls home.
 He is a published poet, loves to travel, and a friendly soul.
 He has been coming up to Skagway for the past 2 years and loves this mountain town!
 He would be a great team member for trivia night; he’s got the film/actor category down.